logo

 Herd vaccination programmes need to include all classes of stock on farm e.g. cows, calves, heifers, carryover cows, bulls and beef cattle.

-Calves should receive an initial and booster vaccination before they pick up an infection, and all other animals should be on an annual vaccination schedule.
+Calves should receive an initial and booster vaccination early in life before they pick up an infection, and all other animals should be on an annual vaccination schedule.
+Starting calves too late in life can mean they still shed bacteria even after vaccination, so it’s important to work with your vet to identify the best approach.

 Other species on the farm (e.g. pigs and sheep) can also carry Leptospira bacteria so they need to be considered as part of your vaccination programme.